Incarceration in the United States: Caretakers

 Grandmothers are a common caregiver of children with an incarcerated parent.

-Though the effects on caregivers of these children vary based on factors such as the relationship to the prisoner and his or her support system, it is well known that it is a financial and emotional burden to take care of a child.
+Though the effects on caregivers of these children vary based on factors such as the relationship to the prisoner and their support system, it is well known that it is a financial and emotional burden to take care of a child.
 In addition to taking care of their nuclear family, caregivers are now responsible for another individual who requires attention and resources to flourish.
-Depending on the relationship to the caregiver, the transition to a new household may not be easy for the child.
-The rationale behind targeting caregivers for intervention policies is to ensure the new environment for the children is healthy and productive.
-The federal government funds states to provide counseling to caretaking family members to alleviate some of the associated emotional burden.
-A more comprehensive program from Washington (state) employs "kinship navigators" to address caretakers' needs with initiatives such as parental classes and connections to legal services.
+Depending on the child's relationship with the caregiver, the transition to a new household may not be easy.
+The rationale for targeting caregivers in intervention policies is to ensure that children's new environment is healthy and productive.
+The federal government funds states to provide counseling to caretaking family members, alleviating some of the associated emotional burden.
+A more comprehensive program in Washington (state) employs "kinship navigators" to address caretakers' needs through initiatives such as parenting classes and connections to legal services.

 Employment

 Felony records greatly influence the chances of people finding employment.
 Many employers seem to use criminal history as a screening mechanism without attempting to probe deeper.
 They are often more interested in incarceration as a measure of employability and trustworthiness instead of its relation to any specific job.
 People who have felony records have a harder time finding a job.
 The psychological effects of incarceration can also impede an ex-felon's search for employment.
 Prison can cause social anxiety, distrust, and other psychological issues that negatively affect a person's reintegration into an employment setting.
 Men who are unemployed are more likely to participate in crime which leads to there being a 67% chance of a person with a previous felony conviction being charged again.
 In 2008, the difficulties males with a previous felony conviction in the United States had finding employment lead to approximately a 1.6% decrease in the employment rate alone.
 This is a loss of between $57 and $65 billion of output to the U.S. economy.

 Although incarceration in general has a huge effect on employment, the effects become even more pronounced when looking at race.
 Devah Pager performed a study in 2003 and found that white males with no criminal record had a 34% chance of callback compared to 17% for white males with a criminal record.
-Black males with no criminal record were called back at a rate of 14% while the rate dropped to 5% for those with a criminal record.
+Black males with no criminal record were called back at a rate of 14%, while the rate dropped to 5% for those with a criminal record.
 Black men with no criminal background have a harder time finding employment than white men who have a history of criminal activity.
 While having a criminal record decreases the chance of a callback for white men by 50%, it decreases the callback chances for Black men by 64%.